Subcategory (RNA class) for MIR107 Gene

 GeneCards Summary for MIR107 Gene

 MIR107 (MicroRNA 107) is an RNA Gene, and is affiliated with the miRNA class.
-Diseases associated with MIR107 include Scleral Staphyloma.
-Among its related pathways are MicroRNAs in cancer and miRNA targets in ECM and membrane receptors.
+Diseases associated with MIR107 include Scleral Staphyloma and Diffuse Gastric Cancer.
+Among its related pathways are miRNA targets in ECM and membrane receptors and MicroRNAs in cancer.

 fRNAdb sequence ontologies for MIR107 Gene

 miRNA: Small, ~22-nt, RNA molecule that is the endogenous transcript of a miRNA gene.
 Micro RNAs are produced from precursor molecules (SO:0000647) that can form local hairpin structures, which ordinarily are processed (via the Dicer pathway) such that a single miRNA molecule accumulates from one arm of a hairpin precursor molecule.
 Micro RNAs may trigger the cleavage of their target molecules or act as translational repressors.